flowground/amazonaws-com-ram-connector/README.md

 - API Key
 ## Actions

+### AcceptResourceShareInvitation
-### Accepts an invitation to a resource share from another AWS account.
+> Accepts an invitation to a resource share from another AWS account.<br/>

 #### Input Parameters
 * `Action` - _required_